LeslieDancey/FME_Desktop_Advanced/parameters_and_fme.md

 In the FME parameters for the AttributeCreator, the author sets the value of the attribute to that provided by the user parameter:

 Now when the workspace is run, the end user can enter their name into a text field, and have it entered into an attribute in the output.

+Here we have a workspace that was created to translate a parks dataset from MapInfo to KML, plus also write an XML metadata file to show who translated the data and when.

+At the moment, all of the XML metadata fields are hard-coded in an AttributeCreator transformer.
+We’ll need to create user parameters to take the place of these hard-coded values.

+1) Start Workbench

+Open the workspace C:\FMEData2015\Workspaces\DesktopAdvanced\Exercise1a-Begin.fmw.

+Notice the transformers in the workspace.

+The Sampler ensures that only one record is written to the output metadata, by discarding all but one feature.

+The AttributeCreator creates a set of attributes and the DateFormatter formats the date attribute to an XML-compatible ISO format.

+Open the parameters dialog for each transformer in turn.
+These are FME parameters, set by the workspace author and not available to the end-user.